HavierHeng/J-IT-Mobile-Robotics-Group7/Project/track_particle_localization/README.md

 1) Where is the robot position in the world frame?
 This is the reason why we cannot just trust the `ObjectsStamped` position returned by Zed2, its because its Odometry is messed up.
 Meanwhile, if we use a particle filter to re-estimate our position, then it would go beyond just trusting the virtual odometry, but instead counter checking the odometry against the known map.
 2) Where is the Object of classification X in the camera frame?
 The reason why we turn it back to the camera frame is so we can do a transformation to be relative to the world frame based on the robot position estimate using (1).
 Internally, zed2 transforms the objects it detects to world frame -> But this uses the shitty estimate of Odometry.

+## Are you being redundant to do MCL when Zed2 already gives you a position using Visual Inertia Odometry?

+VIO (like the ZED2's output) gives you relative pose estimates, usually with high short-term precision but long-term drift due to:
+- Sensor noise
+- Lack of loop closure (Zed2 odom topic does have it but its not very consistent)
+- No absolute reference to the map

+This is good enough for local motion (e.g finding out how far you moved from odom/start frame).
+Accumulates error however.

+Hence the position given by Zed2 comes with some uncertainty (`PosewithCovariance`).
+I can turn these uncertainty into a set of particles to test hypothesis on positions of where the bot can be in the global context based on what they see, therefore fixing up any uncertainties from local odometry.

+Other problems these tackle:
+1) Global localization: If your robot gets "lost", MCL can recover from bad initial guesses.
+2) Map correction: By comparing sensor data (e.g., depth or pointcloud from ZED2) with a known map, MCL can correct for drift.
+3) Probabilistic tracking: It maintains multiple hypotheses of position and can weigh them against real-world observations.

+MCL/particle filter gives global accuracy of position in world, as compared to VIO/odometry local consistency.

+This is painfully slow and has high overhead however so its only computed like 1Hz to confirm the position of the car (Odom is computed via EKF constantly).

 ## Sub-Problems
 ### Sub-Problem 1: Localization of robot in a known map
 The first sub problem is localization in a known map, by finding the robot's position in the world space based on a known map.